What is a Sinus Rhythm?

 - Normal Sinus Rhythm

 - Sinus Tachycardia

 Normal Sinus Rhythm

 Sinus arrhythmia looks normal except for slight irregularities.
-A frequeny cause of sinus arrhythmia can be rhythm variations
+A frequent cause of sinus arrhythmia can be rhythm variations caused by respiration.

 Sinus bradycardia is a sinus rhythm with a rate of 40-60 bpm.